 “Students and practitioners should have the ability to combine two classes into one for team-teaching, split a class into small groups and spread them over a wider area or combine different classes studying complementary learning areas,” writes Osborne.

-“Can you move the walls?” is not an unreasonable question to ask and it is important to understand how the school uses its spaces.
+“Can you move the walls?”
+This is not an unreasonable question to ask and it is important to understand how the school uses its spaces.

 "Ensuring that physical space, furniture and technology can readily adapt to pedagogies and learning preferences creates a more active and engaging experience for learners and teachers."

-“In a modern learning facility, there are movable walls, flexible workspaces, more glass and the use of a learning common which is a central teaching and learning space that can be shared by several classes.
-These areas give all students access to what other classes are learning so that teaching and learning can be complemented and enhanced,” writes Osborne.
+“In a modern learning facility, there are movable walls, flexible workspaces, more glass and the use of a learning common which is a central teaching and collaborative learning space that can be shared by several classes.
+These areas give students access to what other classes are learning so that teaching and learning can be complemented and enhanced,” writes Osborne.

 Some questions to ask yourself:

 - When you tour the school does it feel open and spacious?

 - Can you see students using the glass walls to develop their thinking and breakout spaces for collaborative projects?